lucasresck/lucasresck.github.io/_pages/about.md

 Hi there! 👋

-I'm an MSc student in Mathematical Modeling at the [School of Applied Mathematics](https://emap.fgv.br/en/school) at Fundação Getulio Vargas (FGV), Rio de Janeiro, Brazil, and I'm **actively seeking PhD opportunities**.
+I'm an MSc student in Mathematical Modeling at the [School of Applied Mathematics](https://emap.fgv.br/en/school) at Fundação Getulio Vargas (FGV), Rio de Janeiro, Brazil.

 Check my [publications](https://lucasresck.github.io/publications/) at **NAACL Findings**, **AISTATS**, and **TVCG**!